Energy company reviews

 Which? verdict on Bristol Energy

-Bristol Energy is ranked 8th in our annual satisfaction survey – which means it made it into the top ten companies included in the survey this year.
+Bristol Energy is ranked joint 9th in our annual satisfaction survey – which means it made it into the top ten companies included in the survey this year.

 Bristol Energy offers the Warm Home Discount; a national scheme that gives a £140 payment to those struggling to pay their energy bills.
 It's a compulsory scheme for large energy companies, but some smaller firms - including Bristol - also offer it.

-As it is a local company, Bristol Energy aims to help local businesses and charities, while also offering face-to-face services to Bristolians living nearby.
+As it's a local company, Bristol Energy aims to help local businesses and charities, while also offering a drop-in face-to-face customer service point.

-It offers a variety of payment options, including direct debits, PayPoint and prepayment meters, as well as a discount for paperless billing.
+It offers a variety of payment options, including direct debits and prepayment meters, as well as a discount for paperless billing.

 Bristol Energy customer service

-Pros: Face-to-face service for local customers, customers like its prices and online customer service
+Pros: Face-to-face service for local customers, customers like its prices and customer service

-Cons: Other companies are rated better for accuracy of bills.
+Cons: Other companies are rated better for digital tools

 Bristol Energy fuel mix